 Accordingly, the Management Company has established a procedure to identify all its investors.
 To meet the Management Company's requirements, investors should submit any necessary identification documents together with the application form.
 For private individuals this will be a passport or identity card copy duly certified to be a true copy by an authorised body in their resident country.
 Legal entities will be required to produce documents such as proof of regulation, membership to a recognised stock exchange, or company articles of incorporation/by-laws or other constitutive documents as applicable.
 The Management Company is also obliged to identify any beneficial owners of the investment.
-The requirements apply to both purchases made directly to the Company and indirect purchases received from an intermediary or nominee.
-In case of a subscription for an intermediary and/or nominee acting on behalf of his customer, enhanced customer due diligence measures for this intermediary and/or nominee will be applied in accordance with the Law of 2004 and CSSF Regulation 12-02.
-In this context, investors must inform without delay the Management Company or the Company when the person(s) designated as beneficial owner(s) change and in general, ensure at all times that each piece of information and each document provided to the Management Company or intermediary and/or nominee remains accurate and up-to-date.
+The requirements apply to both purchases made directly to the Company and indirect purchases received from an intermediary or a distributor subscribing for Shares in its own name and on behalf of underlying investors.
+In case of a subscription for an intermediary on behalf of a customer and/or a distributor subscribing for Shares in its own name and on behalf of underlying investors, enhanced customer due diligence measures for this intermediary and/or distributor subscribing for Shares in its own name and on behalf of underlying investors will be applied in accordance with the Law of 2004 and CSSF Regulation 12-02.
+In this context, investors must inform without delay the Management Company or the Company when the person(s) designated as beneficial owner(s) change and in general, ensure at all times that each piece of information and each document provided to the Management Company or intermediary and/or distributor subscribing for Shares in its own name and on behalf of underlying investors, remains accurate and up-to-date.